hmkurth/CommunityFoodResources/DesignDocs/projectPlan.md

 - [ x] Create project structure in intellij and push
 - [ x] Add link to list of indie projects in student repo.
 - [ x] Complete Problem Statement
-- [ ] Determine possible Web Services or APIs to use
+- [ x] Determine possible Web Services or APIs to use
-- [ ] List technologies, versions and how they will be used
+- [ x] List technologies, versions and how they will be used
 - [ x] Weekly reflection
-- [ ] Write project plan
+- [ x] Write project plan
 - [x ] Document application flow in text and pictures - I'll use wireframes that have clickable links for the screen design.
 Use Balsamiq?
-- [ ] Triple-check for Checkpoint 1
+- [ x] Triple-check for Checkpoint 1

 ### Week 4
 #### This week's focus is the User Sign Up Story